Homepage

 Iberostar aims to have around thirty hotels in Cuba by 2021

-Díaz-Canel assures that foreign companies in Cuba have "full legal security."
+Díaz-Canel assures that foreign companies in Cuba have "complete legal security."

 The largest tourist fair in Cuba opens its 2019 edition dedicated to Spain